-Construction sites pose some of the greatest dangers to the health and safety of workers, pedestrians, and delivery vehicles.
-While many contractors do take proper precautions and follow safety rules and regulations, many do not.
-And, as expected, they not only run afoul of inspectors and regulators, they put workers and the public at risk for catastrophic and widespread injury.
+Construction sites can pose some of the greatest dangers to the health and safety of workers, pedestrians, and the public.
+Many contractors do not take proper precautions or follow well-established construction and industry safety rules and regulations.
+And, as expected, they not only run afoul of state and federal laws, but they also put workers and the public at risk for catastrophic injury or death.

-When accidents happen on a job site, employers or contractors are usually either quick to offer support or quick to intimidate you into not reporting it.
-Often workers who try to assert their rights under the law are harassed or threatened with termination if they try to report an accident or injury.
+When accidents happen on a construction site, employers and/or contractors can attempt to intimidate you into not reporting it.
+Workers who try to assert their rights under the law can be harassed or threatened with termination if they report an accident or injury.

-When employers are negligent, we see serious construction site accidents that cause permanent injury or death like:
+When contractors/employers are negligent, serious construction site accidents that cause permanent injury or death can occur, including: